UN-OCHA/ocha_basic/README.md

 Run `gulp dev` in the theme folder to have gulp watch for changes and automatically rebuild the CSS.

+Run `gulp sass` to compile the CSS only.

 Preferably use Jenkins to run the Gulp task on build to generate the CSS.
 If this is possible on your project, add the `css/` folder to the `.gitignore` file and delete generated CSS from the repo.